John-zzh/TDDFT-ris/README.md

 # TDDFT-s
 A plugin for Turbomole input file to invoke the TDDFT-s method
 ## request
-only use `gridsize 4` in the control file
+only use `gridsize 4` in the control file.

 Preload the Turbmole package to use Turbmole tools `adg` `kdg`, which will be used by the plugin.

 ## usage